tarik-kirlioglu/machine-learning-projects/01_Anemia_Diagnosis_Prediction/README.md

 # Anemia Diagnosis Prediction

 This project aims to create a machine learning model for anemia diagnosis.
-Using a dataset from Kaggle, data preprocessing, exploratory data analysis (EDA), data visualization, and model training were performed.The dataset includes patient information and various health metrics to train models that can predict the likelihood of lung cancer.
+Using a dataset from Kaggle, data preprocessing, exploratory data analysis (EDA), data visualization, and model training were performed.The dataset contains medical records of patients, and the goal is to develop a model that accurately diagnoses anemia based on the provided features.

 ## Getting Started
 ### Prerequisites